roipeker/flutter_translation_sheet/README.md

       other: You have {{count}} new messages
 ```

-Previous yaml will output in *lib/l10n/app_en.arb* (or the path you defined in arb-dir inside l10n.yaml) :
+Previous yaml will output :
 `"messageCount": "{count,plural, =0{No new messages}=1{You have 1 new message}=2{You have a couple of messages}other{You have {count} new messages}}",`

 Now you can also capture internal variables in the plural/selector modifiers, and add the type and parsing information into it!